 Education 106: Introduction to Early Childhood Education

-The course is self-paced, and instruction is delivered through online video and text lessons.
+The course is self-paced.
+Instruction is delivered through online videos and text lessons.
 Students are assessed through quizzes and a proctored final exam.
 Topics include: history and theories of early childhood education; typical and atypical early childhood development; programs and curriculum for early childhood education; social and cognitive development in infants and toddlers; early childhood education for preschool and kindergarten; instructional strategies for early childhood education; student diversity and equality; student assessment and developmentally appropriate practices; family and community involvement in childhood education; and professional development and organizations in early childhood education.

 In the lower division baccalaureate/associate degree category, 3 semester hours in Education or Early Childhood Education (4/17).